 Contents

 A magnificent architectural icon, St Paul's Cathedral, one of London's prestigious religious centers and currently the Seat of the Bishop of London, has managed to stand tall for more than 300 years.
-A highlight of Christopher Wren's career, this masterpiece was also way ahead of its time boasting Neoclassical, Gothic and Baroque elements.
-Read on to find out all about the architectural-style and the architect behind St Paul's Cathedral in this quick guide.
+A highlight of Christopher Wren's career, this masterpiece was also way ahead of its time boasting Neoclassical, Gothic, and Baroque elements.
+Read on to find out all about the architectural style and the architect behind St Paul's Cathedral in this quick guide.

-St Paul’s Cathedral Architectural Style
+Information about St Paul's Cathedral

 st paul's cathedral architecture

-St Paul’s Cathedral’s Architect
+St Paul’s Cathedral architects

-The Design of St Paul’s Cathedral
+St Paul’s Cathedral construction

 st paul's cathedral architecture